Degeneration scheme of 4-dimensional Painlev\'e-type equations: Isomonodromic deformation

 \subsection{Garnier system and degenerate Garnier systems}

-In the first place, we will see a system of deformation equations associated with the Garnier system of two variables.
+In the first place, we will see a Lax pair associated with the Garnier system of two variables.

-The Garnier system is obtained from isomonodromic deformation of a Fuchsian equation with five regular singular points.
+The Garnier system is obtained from isomonodromic deformation of a Fuchsian equation of the second order with five regular singular points.
 This Fuchsian equation is denoted by the singularity pattern $1+1+1+1+1$.
 Local data that characterize linear equation are given by characteristic exponents at each singular point, and this type of Fuchsian equation can be reduced to a system with the following Riemann scheme by a suitable gauge transformation: